Kmeakin/walrus-report/src/20-reference.md

 handle how they see fit using regular language features.

 ## Pattern Matching {#sec:reference:pattern-matching}
 Pattern-matching allows matching against complex, potentially nested data.
-First introduced by TODO in TODO, pattern-matching quickly became a staple feature of functional programming languages, but has yet to break into more common mainstream languages.
+Pattern matching is a staple feature of functional programming languages, but has yet to break into more common mainstream languages.
 For those unfamiliar with it, it can be though of as a `switch` statement from C or Java, only generalised to work over all data types, and to allow binding of variables: Each *case* is matched against a value in order, and the right hand side of the first case to match is evaluated.

 The most basic patterns are *literal patterns*.
 In this case `match` operates exactly the same as `case`.
 Note that the *wildcard-pattern*, `_`, matches any